itfanr/ros2-wiki/Roadmap.md

 ### alpha3 (circa 2015-12-18) (Star Wars release)

+- Refactor rclcpp into a library
+  - Requires resolution of Windows lazy symbolism
 - Support for FastRTPS
   - At least on Linux
   - Missing support for large message fragmentation